 Classified as a World Biosphere Reserve by UNESCO, Lac Saint-Pierre is a must-see destination for birdwatchers.

-You can’t swim there, but you can see the thousands of birds that live there and walk between the marshes and reeds that grow along the banks.
+You can’t swim here, but you can see the thousands of birds that live here, and walk between the marshes and reeds that grow along its shores.

 7.lake Massawippi

-This is the most cinematic lake in the Eastern Townships region, and on its shores are several picture-postcard villages (including Ayer’s Cliff with its famous farmer’s market, and Quebec’s most picture-perfect village, North Hatley) and hiking trails overlooking wilderness mini-criques.
+This is the most cinematic lake in the Eastern Townships region, and its shores are home to several picture-postcard villages (including Ayer’s Cliff and its famous farmer’s market, and Quebec’s most picture-perfect village, North Hatley) and hiking trails overlooking wilderness mini-criques.

-Enjoy the ride, the soft-serve ice cream and the dip!
+Enjoy the ride, the soft ice cream and the dip!